 2020 statementagreed that hormone levels in pregnancy and menopause can also increase symptoms.

 small 2017 studyfound that inattention can increase after the ovulation phase of your menstrual cycle.

 - Changes in estrogen levels across your cycle can increase ADHD symptoms, especially for women with ADHD who may experience more impulsivity.

 Psychological and emotional effects of ADHD on women

-studiesof girls with ADHD have shown that their self-esteem is often lower than boys with ADHD — even well into adulthood.
-Researchthat compares girls with ADHD with girls who do not have ADHD suggests those with ADHD often have more conflict in their social relationships than those without ADHD.
-Researchof women and girls suggests women diagnosed with ADHD are at a higher risk of experiencing symptoms consistent with diagnoses of disorders such as depression, anxiety, and eating disorders.
-Additionally, borderline personality disorder is more likely to be reported among women previously or concurrently diagnosed with ADHD, hyperactive/impulsive type.
+2014 research reviewof girls with ADHD showed that their self-esteem is often lower than boys with ADHD — even well into adulthood.
+Research from 2016comparing girls who have ADHD with girls who do not have ADHD suggests that those with ADHD often have more conflict in their social relationships than those without ADHD.

 When children and teens have diagnosed ADHD, doctors often prescribe stimulant or nonstimulant medications to manage symptoms and improve functioning.

 The experts added that girls and women with ADHD are more likely to develop substance use problems, behaviors that increase the likelihood of negative outcomes, disordered eating, and self-harming.

 Cognitive behavioral therapy (CBT) can help folks with ADHD identify patterns of behavior and thinking that make symptoms worse or disrupt executive function.
 The treatment helps people develop coping skills and make adjustments to how they feel and behave.